 Ask anyone who is suffering from chronic knee pain caused by arthritis and they will likely attest to how much this pain can interfere with everyday life.
-The following are some of the more common symptoms that the patients who come to a doctor for knee injections in Allentown, PA for knee arthritis are dealing with.
+The following are some of the more common symptoms that the patients who come to a doctor for knee injections for knee arthritis are dealing with.

 Knee Pain